-Below are some of my current projects.
+Below are some of my current and past projects.
 Click on the project names to visit the website for more information and to access the materials.
 Older projects are listed at the bottom of the page.
 My collaborators on these projects can be found on the project websites.

 - Computational Thinking in STEM (CT-STEM) – Introduces students to critical computational skills and tools by developing classroom activities that can be embedded in traditional STEM courses.
 Funded by NSF and Spencer Foundation.

-- The Biotechnology Center of Excellence (BCoE) – A partnership between Lindblom Math & Science Academy, the Office of STEM Education Partnerships at Northwestern University, and the Science@Work Program at Baxter International, Inc. Provides a hub for high school and middle school teacher professional development, curriculum, and resources in the field of biotechnology.
+- The Biotechnology Center of Excellence (BCoE) – A partnership between Lindblom Math & Science Academy, the Office of STEM Education Partnerships at Northwestern University, and the [email protected] Program at Baxter International, Inc. Provides a hub for high school and middle school teacher professional development, curriculum, and resources in the field of biotechnology.

 - STEM Student Research Facilitation Course – On-line course for administrators and teachers interested in designing student-directed research programs for their schools or districts.
 Funded by Motorola Solutions Foundation.